Rebeccacheptoek/Ebook-store/README.md

 ## Star Ebook Store

-Star Ebook Store
+- Star Ebook Store

-## Project Description
-The eBook Store is a web application that allows users to browse, purchase, and download eBooks.
+- The eBook Store is a web application that allows users to browse, purchase, and download eBooks.
 It provides a user-friendly interface for managing eBook collections, and integrating payment gateways.

 ## Screenshots